-- Sprinkle the pork chops with about half of a package of salad dressing mix.
+Sprinkle the pork chops with about half of a package of salad dressing mix.

-- Cover and cook on low for 6 to 8 hours or on high for about 3 hours.
+Cover and cook on low for 6 to 8 hours or on high for about 3 hours.

-- Remove the pork chops to a platter and place the potatoes in a serving bowl.
+Remove the pork chops to a platter and place the potatoes in a serving bowl.
 Serve hot.

+- Butterflying pork chops allows the meat to cook more quickly and evenly, perfect for when you are placing them in the slow cooker and walking away.
 The technique is simple and requires just a sharp knife.
 Place the pork chop, which should be at least 1-inch thick, fat-side up on a cutting board.
 Estimate the center of the chop (vertically) and slice, making sure not to cut all the way through.
 Unfold the meat and gently flatten it down, making it even.
 Butterflied pork chops are ideal when braising and searing as well as slow cooking.

-If desired, sear the chops as soon as they come out of the slow cooker.
+- If desired, sear the chops as soon as they come out of the slow cooker.
 This will give them a little extra flavor and some color.
 To sear, heat 1 to 2 tablespoons of vegetable oil in a skillet.
 Add the pork chops and cook for a few minutes on each side, or just until browned.